-In 1999, the Oregon legislature declared mail sweepstakes promotions to be unlawful trade practices.
+In 1999, the Oregon legislature declared misleading mail sweepstakes promotions to be unlawful trade practices.
 Sweepstakes promotions are defined as any procedure for awarding a prize based on chance, including any procedure which is advertised as a payment when something is purchased or donated as a condition of winning a prize.
 Certain information and terms of the sweepstakes must be disclosed conspicuously and sweepstakes companies must follow terms to protect elderly people from mistakenly believing that they have won prizes.
 ORS 646.608.

 This unlawful trade practice was established as abuse under the Elder Abuse Prevention Act, and sweepstakes companies are prohibited from mailing promotions to elderly people who have spent more than \$500 in one organization in the preceding year.
 Also, an elderly, disabled, or incapacitated person, or someone acting on his or her behalf, can request a court to protect them from sweepstakes companies.
-The sweepstakes companies are allowed up to 150 days to cease their mailing, the company must remove the elderly person's name from the mailing lists, receive no further promotions, and retrieve a refund on any payment received after the date ordered by the court.
+The sweepstakes companies are allowed up to 150 days to cease their mailing, the company must remove the elderly person's name from the mailing lists, send them no further promotions, and provide a refund on any payment received after the date ordered by the court.
 The court can find that the sweepstakes companies have abused the petitioner by continuing to mail to these fragile people.
+In turn, such a company can offer as an affirmative defense that they had, at the time of the violation, implemented reasonable practices or procedures for preventing a violation.
 ORS 646.608.

-False Description of Goods or Services
+False Description of Goods or Services Oregon requirements

-Oregon requirements